 Introduction

 As global changes induced by human activities accelerate, many species are undergoing phenotypic changes to adapt to their new environment [1], with changes in their distribution and abundance, phenology, and morphology.
 One frequently reported response to climate warming is the change in animal body size and shape [2–4] since morphology has consequences on thermoregulation [5].
 Indeed, a shrinking in body size leads to a larger surface-area-to-volume ratio, which allows animals to dissipate heat more efficiently in warmer environments (Bergman rule; [6]).
-In addition to heat dissipation, global warming is likely affecting body size through food availability and quality changes [7].
+In addition, global warming is likely affecting body size through food availability and quality changes [7].
 Heat dissipation and nutrition are likely driving the phenotypic responses observed in free-living animals jointly [2].
 This might be especially true in mammals where ambient temperature and the ability to dissipate heat have been demonstrated to constrain maternal milk production and offspring growth [5,8].

 In vertebrates with finite growth (like mammals and birds), the size that an individual reaches as an adult has critical consequences for reproductive success and overall fitness [9].
 As the adult size and mass are primarily determined by early growth conditions and juvenile size (e.g.,)[10], it becomes fundamental to investigate the effect of climatic conditions on the juvenile size [11].
 Juveniles usually have low energy reserves and have to allocate a substantial amount of those reserves to growth [12,13].
 Therefore, a decline in adult size is to be most evident in the early growing stages because they lack reasonable energy reserves, which makes them sensitive to changing external biotic and abiotic factors [14–16].
 In mammals, early growth is divided into three phases: in utero, lactation, and post-weaning.
 The three phases are, however, not equally sensitive to climate warming.
 The in-utero phase is likely the less sensitive as offspring live in a stable thermal environment.
 In contrast, the lactation phase is likely the most sensitive, as offspring growth in size is the fastest during lactation and mother milk production is constrained by ambient temperature [5,8]